 When hiding your valuables, keep in mind that someone looking to steal from you may be keeping an eye out for any viable option.
-The best thing you can do to protect yourself and your belongings are to simply leave them at home whenever possible.
+The best thing you can do to protect yourself and your belongings is to simply leave them at home whenever possible.

 Use an Anti-Theft or Tracking Device

 No matter how high- or low-tech you want to get, there are tons of options to keep your vehicle safe.
 Simple items like a steering wheel lock will quickly discourage a thief when stealing a vehicle something like this will take too much time for them to work around.
-However, if you are wanting additional security you may want to invest in a GPS type system that will monitor your driving habits and send notifications to your phone when unusual activity is tracked.
+However, if you are wanting additional security you may want to invest in a GPS-type system that will monitor your driving habits and send notifications to your phone when unusual activity is tracked.
 This way, you will know as soon as something happens to your car giving you a higher chance for a positive outcome.